jerrin0/real-time-bus-tracking-system-with-demand-analysis/ReadMe.txt

-I face some problem with interfacing GPS to Pico W, so I used Arduino uno but it showed up perfectly with Arduino uno so I just changed to it.
-Your can use any one of your choice.
+I faced some problems interfacing a GPS module with the Raspberry Pi Pico W, so I switched to an Arduino Uno, where it worked perfectly.
+You can use either one based on your preference.
 Thank you!
 Here I used
 Ir sensor - to count passenger,
 GPS module- for location,